 This means that, gut being a non-standardizable natural product, the resulting string was not of a constant diameter but fell within a possible diameter bracket.
 In our violin example the string obtained with three whole lamb guts would have a diameter of between .65 and .75 mm, most probably .68-.70 mm.
 Strings were usually sold in oiled envelopes containing 30 to 50 strings, all made of the same number of guts: first of all the musician had to select the true strings from the false ones – see Mersenne’s test – and then select with a gauge and put aside the ones that were too thin or too thick for his purpose.

 Gut strings are varnished in order to protect the strings from wear and tear.
 The varnishing of strings is not a historical process; the earliest samples of varnished strings we have found only date back to the 1920-30s.

-A varnished string has a somewhat duller sound and the attack under the bow is slightly more difficult and liable to “whistle”.
+A varnished string has a somewhat a bit of a duller sound and the attack under the bow can be sometime slightly more difficult and liable to “whistle”.

 A large number of strings break because of the cutting effect of sharp edges on bridge and nut.

 Thomas Mace in 1676 advises: ‘take a knife and make a little impression upon the nut … [which] must afterwards be filed down deep enough for the string to lye in … after you have marked the places for all strings to lye in, which may be done with a pencil or pen and ink … you must take it [the nut] and polish it very well (but especially the notches) … take a piece of new neats-leather and a little scraped chalk wet in spittle, which with good pains must be rubbed so long till … the notches be very smooth’.